tochi26/tochi26/README.md

     <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Roboto+Slab&color=%237E3ACE&size=30&center=true&vCenter=true&width=450&lines=She/her;Full-Stack+Software+Engineer;Blogger;Love+to+travel;Open+for+collaborations+%3C3;AI+/+ML+Enthusiast" alt="Full-stack software engineer"></a>
 </div>

-As a highly skilled and motivated Software Engineer, I bring a wealth of experience and knowledge to the table.
-I am proficient in various programming languages and frameworks such as C, Python, Django, flask, JavaScript, React, Node.js, Mern, Docker, Docker Swarm and kubernetes.
-I have a proven track record of delivering high-quality software solutions that meet and exceed client expectations.
+As a highly skilled and motivated Software and Machine Learning Engineer, I bring a wealth of experience and knowledge to the table.
+Proficient in various programming languages and frameworks, including C, Python, Django, Flask, JavaScript, React, Node.js, MERN, Docker, Docker Swarm, and Kubernetes, I have a proven track record of delivering high-quality software solutions that meet and exceed client expectations.

-My passion for continuous learning and improvement is evident in my work, and I am constantly seeking new challenges to expand my skillset.
-With exceptional work ethics, I consistently produce outstanding results within tight deadlines while maintaining a strong attention to detail.
+My passion for continuous learning and improvement is evident in my work, driving me to constantly seek new challenges and expand my skillset.
+This dedication has led to the successful implementation of advanced machine learning models and algorithms, significantly enhancing the capabilities of the projects I undertake.

+With exceptional work ethics and a meticulous attention to detail, I consistently produce outstanding results within tight deadlines.
+My commitment to excellence and innovation ensures that every project I work on not only meets but often surpasses client expectations.

 ### Blog Posts 📚 ✨
 <!-- BLOG:START -->